 Communication – MIC wants to connect Mableton!
 We manage the Mableton Community Facebook Group with thousands of members and lots of conversation!
 We also present MIC’s activities through our Facebook page and this website, as well as provide a free monthly newsletter.
 Community meetings and participation in community events give us the opportunity to meet you in person or virtually.
 For more information, contact Michelle Bradley.

 Marketing — We are working to promote Mableton and bring more attention to our community and to MIC.
 We partner with other community organizations, businesses and churches to bring virtual and in-person events to our community.
-For more information, contact Joseph Madison.
+For more information, contact Michelle Bradley.